Nantahala National Forest: Exploration

 The Spanish conquistador Hernando de Soto explored the area in 1540, as did English colonist William Bartram (1739-1823) in the 18th century.
 The Nantahala River flows through the Nantahala National Forest.

 William Bartram, son to John Bartram, is considered to be "America's first native-born naturalist-illustrator".
 He journeyed through eight colonies to document the botanical, geographical, and cultural discoveries he made throughout the four years of exploration.
 At the age of 21, Bartram left home in Philadelphia to live with his uncle at Cape Fear River in North Carolina.
 His uncle, after being kidnapped as a child, welcomed his nephew to manage the trading post.
 Shortly after, John Bartram was appointed by King George III to be the royal botanist of the New World in 1765.
 Both John and William journeyed together to collect plants in South Carolina, Georgia, and Florida.

 Following this expedition, Bartram was sponsored by John Fothergill to make a 2,400 miles journey across southeastern America, this being his most memorialized trip.
 Bartram's work promoted an interest in the region's greenery and significantly contributed to natural history literature.
 Within the most recent century, Bartram's work has contributed to increased public awareness of environmental preservation.

 Bartram Trail was created in his memory in the Nantahala Ranger District, where most of his travels occurred.
 The trail is not true to his exact path as a result of human development, but the trail spans from North Carolina's Cheoah River to Georgia's Russel Bridge at the Chattooga River.
 It is said that the most scenic portion of the trail is along Trimont Ridge in the Nantahala Mountains, where it crosses Fishhawk Mountains.

 Environmental protection

 Late 1800s

 During this time, Dr. Chase P. Ambler made a vow to protect the western mountains of North Carolina.
 He created the Appalachian National Park Association and fought to protect the land.
-His work lead him to write to Congress about land preservation in 1901.
+His work led him to write to Congress about land preservation in 1901.
 Congress responded with a $5,000 find to survey the forest.

 Between that time, the Forest Reserve Act was passed by Congress in 1891.
 Today, it may be known as the U.S. Forest Service, its name originating from President Benjamin Harrison.
 This act went on to protect national forests in the southeast by having the government purchase land to make them into national forests.